What is a Captive?

 Captive insurance companies can suit a wide range of companies.
 Large corporate structures often benefit from creating a wholly-owned captive, or “pure captive” to insure risks suitable for the organization’s business needs.
 Smaller companies can benefit from captive insurance planning by insuring enterprise risk, exposures for which commercial insurance is not available, or may prove too costly via traditional insurance carriers.
 Enterprise risk is usually an uninsured risk, but a business owner cannot take a tax deduction for that risk without setting up a captive insurance company.

 In addition to cost effective risk management, Internal Revenue Code 831(b) provides significant tax advantages for small insurance companies (Captives).
-As long as annual premiums are $1.2 million or less, ($2.2 million for tax years beginning after December 31, 2016) the captive should not pay federal income tax on premium income and will only be taxed on investment income.
+As long as annual premiums are $2.3m or less, (increased for inflation from $2.2m in 2017 to $2.3m in tax year 2018) the captive should not pay federal income tax on premium income and will only be taxed on investment income.
 Further, underwriting profits and reserve accounts remain tax free.
 Investment income is taxable to the captive insurance company at graduated corporate rates.
 Dividends distributed from the captive, if any, should be taxed at long-term capital gains rates as a qualifying dividend.

 What Investments Can a Captive Own to Provide Reserves?